-This table begins to explore the ethnic balance of the parish's Catholic community, which in itself may raise issues of communication and inclusiveness.
+This table begins to explore the ethnic balance of the parish's Catholic community, which may highlight greater needs related to communication and inclusiveness.

+Is there a need for the parish to review the way it addresses the needs of recently arrived Catholic migrants?
 How does the cultural mix of the parish compare to that of the rest of the diocese and of Australia as a whole?

-Table 4: Birthplace, Indigenous Status & Language Parish 2016 Parish 2011 Diocese 2016 Australia 2016 Diocesan Group Australian Group Born overseas in English-speaking country 6 3.0 2.8 2.2 5.6 1 4 Born overseas in non-English-speaking country (%) 9.3 8.4 7.3 19.1 2 4 Immigrants from non-English-speaking countries arriving in Census year or previous 3 years - 3 633 106,428 - - Catholics of Australian Indigenous origin - 6 1,348 133,528 - - Speak language other than English at home (%) 14.7 9.1 7.1 20.4 1 3 Not proficient in English 7 (%) 0.9 - 0.8 2.6 3 4
+Table 4: Birthplace, Indigenous Status & Language Parish 2021 Parish 2016 Diocese 2021 Australia 2021 Diocesan Group Australian Group Born overseas in English-speaking country (%) 2.2 2.4 1.7 5.5 2 4 Born overseas in non-English-speaking country (%) 1.2 1.3 5.5 21.4 4 5 Immigrants from non-English-speaking countries arriving in Census year or previous 3 years - - 421 97,457 - - Aboriginal and Torres Strait Islanders 116 118 4,166 135,686 3 2 Speak language other than English at home (%) 1.9 0.9 4.9 21.5 4 5 Not proficient in English (%) - - 0.5 2.7 - -

-- This group includes, for example, farmers and farm managers, sales, marketing and production managers, education and health service managers, retail managers, school principals and school teachers, medical practitioners, nurses, scientists, arts and media professionals, accountants, engineers and IT professionals. - 2.
-This group includes, for example, toolmakers, technicians, electricians, carpenters, plumbers, bakers and chefs, veterinary nurses, hairdressers, machinery operators. drivers, cleaners and labourers. - 3.
-The percentage of Catholics aged 15+ who are in the labour force (i.e. employed or seeking employment). - 4.
-The percentage of Catholics aged 15+ who are in the labour force and were unemployed at the time of the Census. - 5.
-The percentage of Catholics aged 15-24 who are in the labour force and were unemployed at the time of the Census. - $6. \quad \textit{New Zealand, United Kingdom, Ireland, United States, Canada and South Africa}.$ - 7.
+This group includes, for example, farmers and farm managers, sales, marketing and production managers, education and health service managers, retail managers, school principals and school teachers, medical practitioners, nurses, scientists, arts and media professionals, accountants, engineers and IT professionals.

+2. This group includes, for example, toolmakers, technicians, electricians, carpenters, plumbers, bakers and chefs, veterinary nurses, hairdressers, machinery operators, drivers, cleaners and labourers.

+3. The percentage of Catholics aged 15+ who are in the labour force (i.e. employed or seeking employment).

+- 4. The percentage of Catholics aged 15+ who are in the labour force and were unemployed at the time of the Census. - 5.
+The percentage of Catholics aged 15-24 who are in the labour force and were unemployed at the time of the Census. - 6.
+New Zealand, United Kingdom, Ireland, United States, Canada and South Africa. - 7.
 Percentage of all Catholics who reported that they spoke English not well, or not at all.